Comic Book Legends Revealed #179

 COMIC LEGEND: Marlon Wayans was paid to not be Robin in Batman Returns and Batman Forever

-I’m sure a few people thought of this as well when I did the recent entry on how Billy Dee Williams was paid NOT to be Two-Face in Batman Returns and Batman Forever, but reader BAT actually put it into a comment.
+I’m sure a few people thought of this as well when I did the recent entry on whether Billy Dee Williams was paid NOT to be Two-Face in Batman Forever, but reader BAT actually put it into a comment.

 wasn’t Marlon Wayans also paid NOT to play Robin in Batman Returns?

-And the answer is yes, the young 19 year old actor, not even yet appearing on In Living Color, was hired to play Robin in Batman Returns, and when that did not work out, was retained for Batman Forever, but, just like Williams, when the new director came on to the project, he wanted nothing to do with Tim Burton’s original plans, so Wayans was paid NOT to be in the film.
+And the answer is yes, the young 19 year old actor, not even yet appearing on In Living Color, was hired to play Robin in Batman Returns, and when that did not work out, was retained for Batman Forever, but when Joel Schumacher came on to the project, he wanted nothing to do with Tim Burton’s original plans, so Wayans was paid NOT to be in the film.

 In a 1998 interview at the Onion’s AV Club, Wayans gave the following details…